Technical University of Madrid: School of Telecommunication Engineering (Electrical and Computer Engineering)

 The General School of Telegraphy was the first of the three Higher Schools to be created in the 20th century.
 It was founded by a Decree (3.06.1913) with three sections and another Decree (22.04.1920) created the qualification of Telecommunication Engineer.
 From 1912 to 1935 it was located in a building on Paseo de Recoletos in Madrid, until 1936 on Ferraz Street, then on Conde de Peñalver Street until it was finally transferred to the Ciudad Universitaria in Madrid.

 It is one of the best reputed telecommunication schools in Spain.
 In fact, their telecommunications degree has been an ABET accredited program since 2008.

 School of Aeronautical Engineering

 In 1926 and 1928 the qualification of Aeronautical Engineer and the Higher School of Aeronautical Engineering, located near the airfield of Cuatro Vientos in Madrid, were created almost simultaneously.
 The Military Academy of Aeronautical Engineering was set up by a Decree (15.10.1939) and by another recovered its civilian character.
 The Technical Education Organisation Law (20.07.1957) provided it with its current name of Higher Technical School of Aeronautical Engineering.
 It was established in a modern building in the Ciudad Universitaria in Madrid.
-Currently with the Bologna plan the degree taught is Aerospace Engineering.
-The school of engineering is now called ETSIAE (Escuela Técnica Superior de Ingenieros Aeronáuticos y del Espacio) and is the best institution in Spain to carry out aeronautical studies.
-Additionally, it is known for being one of the most difficult programs in the Spanish educational system.
+Currently with the Bologna plan the degree taught receives the name of Aerospace Engineering, and the school is now called ETSIAE (Escuela Técnica Superior de Ingenieros Aeronáuticos y del Espacio).